CPAN-Security/security.metacpan.org/docs/cna-faq.md

 We check to ensure that the reported issue is not a duplicate of an existing CVE.

 Otherwise, we will reserve a CVE.

-(We may assign it an earlier year if the issue has been reported publicly before.)
+In general, CVE numbers start with the current four digit year.
+We may assign a CVE for a prior year if the vulnerability was publically known in the past (e.g. if it was logged in a bug tracker).

+In some cases we will later discover that the issue was publicly known prior to the year in the CVE number.
+In that case the original CVE number is maintained.
+We do not assign a number for the previous year nor do we reject the assigned CVE and assign another.

-We will contact the maintainers, if they have not already been contacted, to notify them of the report and CVE, as well as the planned disclosure date.
+We will contact the maintainers, (and if we have up-top-date contact information), to notify them of the report and CVE, as well as the planned disclosure date.

-Eventually the report will be published, as an upload of metadata about the report to MITRE, and email announcements to our [CVE Announcement List](https://lists.security.metacpan.org/cve-announce/) and to other security lists, as well as to the maintainers.
+Eventually the report will be published, as an upload of metadata about the report to MITRE, and announcements will be sent to our [CVE Announcement List](https://lists.security.metacpan.org/cve-announce/) and to other security lists, as well as to the maintainers.

 See the [CNA Vulnerability to Fix and Disclosure Workflow](https://security.metacpan.org/docs/cve-workflow) for the process that we follow.

 #### Why does CPANSec issue CVEs for older vulnerabilities that have been fixed?

-Again, the purpose of a CVE is to alert users of an issue.
+The purpose of a CVE is to alert users of an issue.
 Some users may not have upgraded their software to newer release that fixes an issue.
 By publishing the CVE, we are alerting downstream users that the software they are using may need to be upgraded, patched or adjusted.

 #### But P5P didn't agree that this was worth a CVE at the time...

+Some modules are considered "risky" and it is assumed that the user must use them in a restricted context and trust the data processed.
+There may still be security vulnerabilities despite that fact.

 CPANSec may have decided an older issue was still a vulnerability and should have a CVE.